rayhog/aviator-jekyll-template/_documentation/overview.md

    * Relationships enable you to query several nodes in one query by connecting nodes.<br>
   <br>

-  The following diagram shows the endpoint that is used to query nodes in the Technopedia database.
+  The following diagram shows the endpoint that is used to query the Technopedia database.

   <br>